vatesfr/xen-orchestra/docs/docs/mcp.md

 - **Quick diagnostics** — Ask about specific VMs, hosts, or pools without leaving your conversation
 - **Documentation at your fingertips** — Search XO documentation directly from the assistant

-All operations are **read-only by design**, ensuring safe interaction with your production environment.
+All operations are **read-only by default**, ensuring safe interaction with your production environment.
+Write operations can be enabled explicitly — see [Write operations](#write-operations).

 ## Installation